Elephants Do Not Forget: Differential Privacy with State Continuity for Privacy Budget: Protocol

-The TEE checks if there is a query in the current state (\ie it is not the first time the TEE has started since the data owner setup the system).
-If there is one, it sends previously recorded response $\answer$ to the data analyst since the DP system may have crushed before the answer was sent.
-TEE then loads and decrypts the dataset $\cd$.
-If the dataset is too large to fit in TEE, this could be replaced with a procedure that will allow for access to dataset $\cd$ in chunks.
+The TEE checks if there is a query in the current state.
+If it is the first time TEE is started since the data owner setup the system, there will be no pending query answers.
+The TEE then loads and decrypts the dataset $\cd$.
+If the dataset is too large to fit in TEE, this could be replaced with a procedure that will allow for access to dataset $\cd$ in chunks (a common trick for constrained memory devices~\cite{usenix16} that will not affect a DP system to which the data will appear to be coming as one chunk).